Author: Joyce Zhou

 - @SelectionFactsOverlap – BIT

 The @SelectionFactsContext is a table that contains a list of Dimension Members associated with facts based on the selected cell.
 See the screenshot below for an example.
-This model contains four dimensions – Account, Time, Entity, and Product.
+This model contains four Dimensions–Account, Time, Entity, and Product.

 When we run Rules on the selected cell, here is the @SelectionFactsContext.